zeekay/flask-uwsgi-websocket/README.rst

 ``websocket.send_binary_from_sharedarea(id, pos)``

-In addition there is a special ``websocket.receive()`` method which makes using non-blocking calls simpler.
+In addition there is a special ``websocket.receive()`` method which tries to make non-blocking calls simpler.
+When using the ``WebSocket`` plugin, it blocks making it appropriate for threaded or multiprocess concurrency models.
+When using ``GeventWebSocket`` it'll take advantage of gevent and make a non-blocking recv call. ``AsyncWebsocket`` should do roughly the same thing, but currently plain ``--async`` concurrency model is a bit buggy with uWSGI 2.0.